 Track your calories

 You've probably been tracking your calories for a while now and starting a maintenance diet is no reason to stop.
-Once you start upping your intake, it's key to check in often and see how much treat foods, and added splurges are affecting your daily calorie intake.
+Once you start upping your intake, it's key to check in often and see how many treats and added splurges are affecting your daily calorie intake.

 Sticking to an eating routine is a great way to keep your intake reasonably controlled.
 Whether it is eating at the same times most days or even eating piratically the same thing every day, having structure and systematizing your eating habits can do wonders for your health.
 Mainly because these routines themselves give us a framework and guidelines to adhere to, without having to obsess over calories and portion sizes.
 It can help you manage your appetite, energy levels, and overall diet better.